 CITY-WIDE — More caffeine-related news this week, with Montreal’s Café Saint-Henri officially in the hands of a new owner, as per a press release disseminated by the third-wave coffee pioneer.
 While founder Jean-François Leduc will stay on board for a couple of months to facilitate the transition, Sébastien Grenache — who until now worked in media production firms like Danielehenkel.tv and Trio Orange, according to his LinkedIn profile — is now at the helm of Café Saint-Henri.
-He’s backed by Montreal-based private equity firm Oliva Capital, which is also behind local beer discovery app Birre & Co.
+He’s backed by Montreal-based private equity firm Oliva Capital, also behind local beer discovery app Birre & Co.

 Leduc first announced the change of ownership via Instagram in December, saying, “If Café Saint-Henri is my ‘baby,’ then this child has grown up, and I feel more than ever that in order for it to evolve and grow, my company needs the guidance of other people.”
 The first Café Saint-Henri outpost opened 10 years ago in its namesake neighbourhood and has since amassed eight locations across town, two roasteries, and an online store — together employing more than 70 employees.